moonlight-stream/moonlight-embedded/README.md

 Moonlight Embedded is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux.

-Moonlight Embedded allows you to stream your full collection of Steam games from your powerful Windows desktop to your (embedded) Linux system, like ODROID, Raspberry Pi, CuBox-i and Hummingboard.
+Moonlight Embedded allows you to stream your full collection of Steam games from your powerful Windows desktop to your (embedded) Linux system, like Raspberry Pi, CuBox-i and ODROID.

 ## Documentation

 More information about installing and runnning Moonlight Embedded is available on the [wiki](https://github.com/irtimmer/moonlight-embedded/wiki).

-## Features

-* Streams Steam and all of your games from your PC to your embedded system.
-* Use mDNS to scan for compatible GeForce Experience (GFE) machines on the network.
-* Qwerty Keyboard, Mouse and Gamepad support
-* Support H264 hardware video decoding on ODROID, Raspberry Pi and i.MX 6 devices
-* Support HEVC hardware video decoding on ODROID C1/C2

 ## Requirements